biolink/biolink-model/docs/Association.md

 ## Children

  * [AnatomicalEntityToAnatomicalEntityAssociation](AnatomicalEntityToAnatomicalEntityAssociation.md)
- * [BiosampleToDiseaseOrPhenotypicFeatureAssociation](BiosampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a biosample and a disease or phenotype
- * [BiosampleToThingAssociation](BiosampleToThingAssociation.md) - An association between a biosample and something
  * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype
  * [CaseToThingAssociation](CaseToThingAssociation.md) - An abstract association for use where the case is the subject
  * [CellLineToDiseaseOrPhenotypicFeatureAssociation](CellLineToDiseaseOrPhenotypicFeatureAssociation.md) - An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype